openvinotoolkit/openvino/docs/IE_DG/DynamicBatching.md

 ## Limitations

-Currently, there certain limitations for using Dynamic Batching:
+Currently, there are certain limitations for using Dynamic Batching:

 * Use Dynamic Batching with CPU and GPU plugins only.